GoogleCloudPlatform/datashare-toolkit/api/README.md

 ### Examples

-After you have completed the [Getting Started](#getting-started) prerequisites, you can now load the BQDS API eample configuration file.
+After you have completed the [Getting Started](#getting-started) prerequisites, you can now load the BQDS API sample configuration file.
 Navigate to the [examples](../examples) directory and modify the MLB api [config.json](../examples/mlb/config/api/config.json) accordingly. \
-_Note_ - Change the *projectId*, *datasetId*, and *tableId* to your GCP project and coresponding dataset
+_Note_ - Change the *projectId*, *datasetId*, and *tableId* to your GCP project and corresponding dataset

 ## Development